Need Help?

 When booking

-Ask about what food you can and cannot take from home, and if you can take your own food for shore trips when the cruise ship stops at different countries or islands.
+Ask again about food options and what you will need to do.
+Confirm if you can take food from home, and if you can take your own food for shore trips when the cruise ship stops at different countries or islands.

-You could also consider taking a letter from your doctor/allergy specialist that lists your medical history and all prescribed medications.
+• You could also consider taking a letter from your doctor/allergy specialist that lists your medical history and all prescribed medications.
 This can be useful if you need medical care whilst you are on holiday.
-Take a copy of the Event Record for Allergic Reactions so that you have a record of any reactions while travelling and can talk to your doctor when you return.

 Travel insurance

-Some travel insurance policies do not automatically include those at risk of anaphylaxis.
+Some travel insurance policies do not automatically include people at risk of anaphylaxis.
 Make sure you ask questions about this and take out a policy that protects you in case of an anaphylaxis.

 See our Checklist for Travel Insurance.